 Volunteers with Concern's partner We are Brothers are preparing to install stoves and insulation in households in Hontarivka village, Ukraine.
 (Photo: Simona Supino/Concern Worldwide)

-In 2022, an eight-year crisis in eastern Ukraine became a major conflict in just a few weeks via a full-scale invasion.
+In early 2022, an eight-year crisis in eastern Ukraine became a major conflict in just a few weeks.
 Within the first 24 hours of fighting, the UN reported 240 civilian casualties, including 34 deaths.
 Since then, the violence has not abated, and intense fighting has spread across the country.
-In less than a year, Ukraine became one of the world’s largest refugee crises and humanitarian crises, with 14.6 million people (nearly half the country’s population) in need of some form of assistance.
+In less than a year, Ukraine became one of the world’s largest refugee crises and humanitarian crises, with 12.7 million people (nearly 40% of the country’s population) in need of some form of assistance in 2025.

 » Learn more about the crisis in Ukraine